-MOMENT provides traveling performance-seminars and educational resources to schools, giving children learning experiences with live instruments and music while learning about the famous artists and music history of New York.
-Our programs are available to all schools in of the city of New York and the surrounding communities, bringing highly skilled musicians to their schools.
-As possible we offer discounted and free programs to schools primarily serving children in low to moderate income areas.
+MOMENT provides traveling performance-seminars and educational resources.
+Our programs bring highly skilled musicians to schools, giving children learning experiences with live instruments and music as they learn about the famous artists and music history of New York.
+MOMENT's programs are available to grades 2-12, and we offer discounted and free programs to schools serving children in low to moderate income areas.
 Find out how you can help bring MOMENT to a school near you.

 The MOMENT Community is building a network of citizens, music professionals, performers, historians, academics, and local heroes for the purpose of creating the Museum of Music & Entertainment in NYC.
 Become part of this diverse coalition to build a museum that will preserve NYC's musical legacy for generations to come.
 By joining The MOMENT Community your name will be added to our Founding Community list of supporters.
 We also hope to have a lot of great parties!